Namikelwa/Bioinformatics-Internship/FutureLearn/R.md

 [00:06:51.88] In the next video, or step, we will start learning together how to use RStudio.

-Data Visualisation Packages and Principles - a Focus on ggplot2 1 comment
+## Data Visualisation Packages and Principles - a Focus on ggplot2

 As we saw, much of what is done with R can also be done in RStudio.

 Data Visualization in RStudio